Our garden is the farm's pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 - On the windowsill

-#1 Hang the Plant
+#1 Bring the Plant Indoors

 If you want to ripen your tomatoes on the vine, why not bring the vine indoors?
 Many gardeners claim that this produces the best flavour when ripening tomatoes indoors as the plant continues to feed the tomatoes as they ripen.